-We recommend children read for at least 10 minutes every day and it is recorded daily in the Reading Record.
+We recommend children read for at least 20 minutes every day in Year 3 and 4 and 30 minutes in Year and 6 and it is recorded daily in the Home School book.
 They must be able to decode most new words outside of their spoken vocabulary and efforts should be made to introduce children to new words to increase their vocabulary.
 Although a lot of children are confident reading independently, we would recommend parents ask questions about what they have read to check their comprehension.
 To support this, we recently provided each child with a book mark providing examples of different questions which can be asked to assess their understanding and support the development of reading skills.
 A copy of the book mark can be found below.
 Each year groups homework classroom will highlight each week the reading skills focus for the week.

 Advice on how to support your child to learn spelling